 What is it?
 Tokyo’s popular and fantastic ramen chain made its first international outpost in Portland.
 Why?
 Afuri praises Portland’s proximity to a pure water source best for their famous yuzu shio broth.
 Unlike its Tokyo predecessors, the Portland locations offer other traditional Japanese dishes as well.
 From sushi to tsukune, Afuri puts as much thoughtfulness and precision into these dishes as they do their ramen.

 Why go?
 A beautifully classic Japanese culinary experience, from hospitality to plate.

 What is it?
-They are celebrated for their buttermilk fried chicken and sweet potato waffle, which is a must, but do not forget their other dishes like the creamy and gooey Mac N Cheese.
+A total daydream for lactose-lovers, Screen Door are celebrated for their buttermilk fried chicken and sweet potato waffle, which is a must, but do not forget their other dishes like the creamy and gooey Mac N Cheese.
 With consistent hour long lines, come on a weekday (right after 10:30am so you can order from either the breakfast or lunch menu) and try to sit at the first come, first serve bar.

 Why go?
 When you’re craving downright Southern Comfort food and vibes, Screen Door is your answer.

 What is it?
 Hawaiian vibes all round at Ate Oh Ate’s two Portland restaurants; one’s on Burnside and the other on Woodstock.
 Plates come heaped full of island goodness here, with a hint of Japanese cuisine thrown in.

 Why Go?
 It’s affordable, healthy and delicious.
 Need we say more?